Ask an Expert

 At Kingston, we know that the proper protection of health data is serious business.
 There are several things to keep in mind when implementing encryption security for health data.
 First, it's important to understand the value of data encryption for regulatory compliance.
 HIPAA and other international regulations like GDPR and CCPA have requirements for personal data encryption.
 By using encryption, healthcare organizations can protect themselves from the consequences of a data breach and maintain compliance with these regulations.

-But even encryption is tricky, as there are usually two types: Hardware- and software- based encryption.
+But even encryption is tricky, as there are usually two types: Hardware- and software-based encryption.

 Hardware encryption is a dedicated security ecosystem completely contained within the storage device, whether a USB drive or an external SSD.
 Hardware-based encryption is always on, always protecting data, whereas anyone can remove software encryption on a drive by just reformatting it.
 For healthcare providers, this means that a rogue employee can disable the protection and turn a software encrypted drive into a breachable storage device.

 As a result, hardware encryption in general is exponentially more secure as it does not expose passwords and encryption keys to the host system.
 However, that added security comes at a cost premium compared to unencrypted storage drives.
-Given that the average breach costs over $4.35{{Footnote.A68763}} million in the United States in 2022, software encryption savings can be illusory when there is a better option for mobile data – hardware-encrypted USB and external SSD drives with XTS-AES 256-bit encryption which incorporate Brute Force and BadUSB attack protections.
+Given that the average breach costs over $4.35{{Footnote.A68763}} million in the United States in 2022, software encryption savings can be illusory when there is a better option for mobile data – hardware-encrypted USB and external SSD drives with XTS-AES 256-bit encryption that incorporate brute force and BadUSB attack protections.
 If a hardware-encrypted drive is lost, it can reasonably be assumed to remain secure and keep protecting the PHI data with its strong security.

-All IronKey drives feature strong Brute Force password attack protection on the drives.
+All IronKey drives feature strong brute force password attack protection on the drives.
 When an attacker guesses passwords, the drive counts the invalid attempts and locks the User passwords; when the Admin password attempts are exhausted, the drive automatically crypto-erases, and all data is lost forever.
 Software encryption does not possess the ability to strongly protect against such attacks.

-In addition to hardware-encrypted devices, healthcare organizations should consider additional cybersecurity data hygiene measures like training employees on best practices, implementing multi-factor authentication, and regularly updating software and systems.
+In addition to hardware-encrypted devices, healthcare organisations should consider additional cybersecurity data hygiene measures like training employees on best practices, implementing multi-factor authentication, and regularly updating software and systems.
 Even for small healthcare providers, regular backups on hardware-encrypted external SSDs can be the difference between being a victim of ransomware attacks and being able to recover systems quickly.

 You can find more Kingston IronKey products to meet healthcare data security needs or Ask an Expert on Kingston IronKey who can help you keep your patients’ data safe.